Perfexionists/perf-hub/README.md

   - [Renaissance Suite](https://renaissance.dev/): a modern, open, and diversified benchmark suite for the JVM.

+## Performance Managers

+  - [PerfCI](https://github.com/JesperStromblad/perfci): a toolchain for automated performance testing under Continuous Integration.
+  - [gopper](https://github.com/sealuzh/gopper)/[hopper](https://github.com/sealuzh/hopper): a collection of scripts for performance history analysis of Java programs.
+  - [newrelic](https://newrelic.com/): continuous monitoring of programs.

 ## Other tools

   - [FBInfer](https://fbinfer.com/): a static analysis tool that includes measuring of complexity of code.
   - [Linux Crisis Tools](https://www.brendangregg.com/blog/2024-03-24/linux-crisis-tools.html): a blogpost from Brendan Gregg, which list useful tools for performance monitoring or debugging.
-  - [PerfCI](https://github.com/JesperStromblad/perfci): a toolchain for automated performance testing under Continuous Integration.
   - [PyVyPR](https://pyvypr.github.io/home/): a prototype framework for creating runtime analysis of Python code.
   - [Static Analysis Tools](https://github.com/analysis-tools-dev/static-analysis): a curated list of static analysis tools and linters for all programming languages.
   - [flamescope](https://github.com/Netflix/flamescope): a visualization tool for exploring different time ranges as Flame Graphs.